w159/image-customise/docs/profile.md

 Customising the default user profile is an important step in configuring the default environment that will user see at first sign-in.

 Configuring the default profile allows the administrator to reduce noise for the end-user while still allowing them to customise their environment afterwards.
-This is a better approach that enforcing settings via Group Policy and this will also work for Azure AD joined scenarios.
+This is a better approach that enforcing settings via Group Policy, and will work for Entra joined scenarios.

 The approach used by these scripts is to make changes directly to the default user profile found at `C:\Users\Default`.
 When users sign into Windows for the first time, their profile starts as a copy of the default profile, thus it will pick up the customisations.